Upcoming Pilgrimages / Camino Primitivo

 Hotel Information

-While on your pilgrimage you will be staying in religious guesthouses and/or three-star hotels.
-All accommodations throughout the pilgrimage are in private rooms with private bathrooms, on a double occupancy basis.
-A single occupancy surcharge of $645 is available for those who prefer their own room.
+Pilgrims stay in religious guesthouses and/or three-star hotels, all in private rooms with private bathrooms on a double-occupancy basis.
+A single-occupancy surcharge is available for those who prefer their own room.

 • Melide — 1 night (June 11)